 All exposures should be reported to Student Health.
 For complete information, view the Infection Control Handbook

-Students with self-identified concerns or problems related to academic performance or learning may contact the Disability Officer to request accommodations.
+Students with concerns or problems related to academic performance or learning may contact the Disability Officer for guidance.

 Accommodations will not be implemented until the Application for Accommodations and Services has been submitted along with all disability documentation, the information has been reviewed and an official decision has been rendered.
 Students should expect a minimum of one month to process accommodation requests and plan accordingly.

-The School of Medicine has made it a priority to provide convenient housing for students who are in the PhD, MD/PhD, and Genetics Counseling Program.
-Master students may be housed in Aron Hall on space available basis.
+The School of Medicine has made it a priority to provide convenient housing for students who are in the PhD or MD/PhD programs in Neuroscience and Biomedical Sciences, and those in the Genetics Counseling Program.
+Students in other programs may, under certain circumstances, be housed in Aron Hall on space available basis.
 Space will be re-evaluated annually on June 3rd.

 The Jane B. Aron Residence Hall

-Security provisions include doormen around the clock, a call light near the front door to summon a security guard for escort to Mount Sinai, an intercom from the lobby to all suites, and television cameras in elevators and ground floor areas.
-Building occupants are required to observe a number of security procedures; for example, Mount Sinai ID cards must be presented to the doorman whenever occupants are entering the building.
+Security provisions include doormen around the clock, a call light near the front door to summon a security guard for escort to ISMMS, an intercom from the lobby to all suites, and television cameras in elevators and ground floor areas.
+Building occupants are required to observe a number of security procedures; for example, ISMMS ID cards must be presented to the doorman whenever occupants are entering the building.

 Furnished and unfurnished apartments in other buildings owned by Mount Sinai are available for eligible students with a family size of more than one (1) as documented by proof of marriage or a domestic partnership.
 Documentation of the family size is required.
 For further information please contact: ISMMS Real Estate Office at (212) 659-9630 or email@example.com